print logo

 Rights and obligations

-The rights and duties connected with the development of skills, knowledge and expertise are regulated in the Working Environment Act, General Agreement for Civil Servants (Hovedavtalen) and Personnel Handbook for State Employees (Statens personalhåndbok).
+The rights and duties connected with the development of skills, knowledge and expertise are regulated in the Working Environment Act, the General Agreement for Civil Servants (Hovedavtalen) and its Adaption Agreement at UiO (Tilpasningsavtalen ved UiO), and the Personnel Handbook for State Employees (Statens personalhåndbok).

 Development of competencies is important!